praypratyay/ParkingLot/README.md

 ## Notes

 - It is a human Parking Lot system.
 There is an operator which makes sure that vehicle is parked at right place.
-Ticket generation and bill generation is also done by an operator separately.
+Ticket generation and bill generation is also done by the operator currently at the gate.

 - We are supporting partial payments in which a bill can be paid through multiple payments of different modes.